sarahchaaaaa/The-New-Pokemon-Go/README.md

 Our server, found in the file main.py, uses the OO Library API **runs on port 51053**.

 ### How to use:
 This RESTful JSON & Server builds off of the OO Library API.
-It has a similar functionaliry
+It has a similar functionality

 ### Testing:
 Multiple tests cases have been added to our test_ws.py file.
 To test you must have two terminals open.